Blood Bikes hero Steven takes third prize

 The hosiery worker, who travelled to Birmingham with Kimberly, told The Southern: “On the first voting for the top 10 I realised that i was in the running, but did not expect to come anywhere on the second voting.
 To finish in third place in the UK was quite a surprise and a shock.”

-Steven also met some heroes of his own at the event, with Leon Haslam (2017 British Superbike champion), Jonathan Rea (World Superbike champion) and Ron Haslam (winner of three world titles and four British championships) taking part.
+Steven also met some motorbike royalty at the event, with Leon Haslam (2017 British Superbike champion), Jonathan Rea (World Superbike champion) and Ron Haslam (winner of three world titles and four British championships) taking part.

 Rebecca Donohue, head of marketing at organisers Carole Nash said, “We are thrilled with the brilliant entries we received for our Biking Hero awards for 2017 – over 60 in total.
 The guest judges certainly had a tough time choosing a top three but Steven’s entry particularly stood out for us for his work with Blood Bikes helping to save hundreds of lives each year.